budiantotan/micro-slack-slash/README.md

 Ideal for deploying to [now.sh](https://now.sh).

 Originally designed for Trondheim & Røros, it is easy to extend and customise to your liking.
-There is no routing to speak of, apart from handling each `data.text` differently for each command.
+There is no routing to speak of, apart from handling each `message.text` differently for each command.

 # Development
 - You should have `node` installed; the 6.9 LTS is known to work well
 - Install dependencies with `yarn` or `npm install`
 - Then `yarn run start` or `npm start`, and navigate to `localhost:3000`
 - Send POST requests to the root; see the format below
+- Add new handlers in modules or index.js, and link them to the switch in index.js.
+The demo handlers should give you an idea of what to return.

 # Deployment
 The service is currently deployed using [now.sh](https://now.sh), which means you just run `now` at the project root.